 Since its inception in 1996, S-CORP has compiled a long list of legislative victories that have improved the rules governing America’s small business corporations, while blocking poorly-conceived efforts to raise their taxes.
-Since 1996, some of S-CORP’s most notable achievements include:
+Some of S-CORP’s most notable achievements include:

 As part of the Tax Cuts and Jobs Act, the S Corporation Association worked with Senator John Thune (R-SD) to include two key improvements to the rules governing S Corporations.
 Most significantly, for the first time since they were created by Congress in 1958, the bill gives S corporations the ability to attract foreign investment by allowing for non-resident aliens to own S corporations through an Electing Small Business Trust (ESBT).
 In addition, the new law ensures that shareholder who own an S corporation through an ESBT get a full deduction for the value of S corporation stock given to charity, just as they would if they owned the shares directly.